Pujakurde/Face_Authentication/README.md

 This project implements an **iPhone-like Face Authentication system** with **liveness detection and anti-spoofing** using **Python, OpenCV, and MediaPipe**.
 The system verifies users using a **live camera feed** and prevents spoofing attempts such as **printed photos, static images, or screen replays**.

-The entire system works **fully offline** without using any cloud services or external APIs.

 ---

 ## Features